johngthecreator/seabaas/README.md

 # Snapbase

-Dynamic backend-as-a-service.
-Define collections with custom schemas via the admin dashboard, then query and mutate records via a REST API.
+Lightweight backend-as-a-service for micro SaaS, internal tooling, and rapid POCs.
 SQLite under the hood.
+Max usability, minimal code — plain, straightforward logic you can actually read and reason about.

 ## Running

-Requires `JWT_SECRET` in your environment:
+Requires Java 21 and `JWT_SECRET` in your environment:

 ```bash
 export JWT_SECRET="your-secret-key"